Dignity Not Discrimination

 VolunteeringVolunteers within organisations covered by the Act

-Our Bill enhances basic rights in these situations by:
+Our Bill would enhance basic rights in these situations by:

 • Supporting equal treatment for people who rely on prescribed medication